The Food System: A Stranger to the Planning Field

 This article, widely regarded as a seminal piece of food systems literature and research, helped spark conversations about food within the planning field at the turn of the twenty-first century.
 After a comprehensive examination of planning literature and a survey of planning agencies, the researchers concluded that the food system was largely ignored by the planning community.
 As a result, this article helped lay the foundations for planning intervention on the grounds of food as a basic necessity and as a component of interconnected community systems.

-Growing Food Connection Topic: community food connections, community food security
+Growing Food Connections Topic(s): community food connections, community food security

 Main Food Topics: food retail, food security, food supply, food system